Message to Altair

 Message to Altair (Japanese: アルタイルへのメッセージ), officially named CALL to the COSMOS'83, was an interstellar radio message sent from a radio telescope in Stanford, California, USA to the star Altair in 1983.
 The message was part of a collaboration with Weekly Shonen Jump, commemorating the publication's 15th anniversary.

 A recreation of page 11 of the message.
-It features a drawing of an adult female and male, along wtih two children.
+It features a drawing of an adult female and male, along with two children.

 Transmission

-The message consisted of two parts: audio containing messages from children; and a set of 13 images produced by Prof. Masaki Morimoto and Hisashi Hirabayashi.
+The message consisted of two parts: audio containing messages from children; and a set of 13 bitmap images produced by astronomers Masaki Morimoto and Hisashi Hirabayashi.
 The message was transmitted on August 15, 1983 from Stanford, California, USA, with each part being sent over 30 minutes.

 The 13 images show numbers, DNA, as well as the evolution of living things from simple organisms to humans.
 The images in the table below are recreations of the original images sent, which were actually 71 x 71 bits in size.
 This size was chosen because the product of 71, 71, and 13 is close to the number 2^{16}.

 Parts of the images are colour-coded for ease of reading: